Tdoggie/phase-3-project/README.md

 # SyriaTel Customer Churn Prediction
+###### *Note: This README provides a high-level overview of the project approach and key findings.
+For detailed analysis, step-by-step methodology, code implementation, and comprehensive visualizations, please refer to the complete notebook.*

 ## Project Overview

 This project develops a comprehensive machine learning solution to predict customer churn for SyriaTel, a telecommunications company.
 By identifying customers who are likely to discontinue their service, the company can proactively implement retention strategies to reduce revenue loss and improve customer satisfaction.

-## Business Problem

-Customer churn is a critical challenge in the telecommunications industry, where acquiring new customers is significantly more expensive than retaining existing ones.
+**Business Problem**: Customer churn is a critical challenge in the telecommunications industry, where acquiring new customers is significantly more expensive than retaining existing ones.
 SyriaTel needs to:

-- **Identify at-risk customers** before they churn
-- **Understand key factors** that drive customer churn
-- **Implement targeted retention strategies** to reduce churn rates
-- **Optimize resource allocation** for customer retention efforts

-## Technical Objective

-Develop a binary classification model that can accurately predict which customers are likely to churn based on their usage patterns, service history, and demographic information.
+**Technical Objective**: Develop a binary classification model that can accurately predict which customers are likely to churn based on their usage patterns, service history, and demographic information.
 The model should prioritize:

 - **High recall** to catch most churning customers
 - **Balanced precision** to avoid excessive false positives